 CHM 121 Chemistry II: Continues introduction to chemistry by discussing bonding in solids and liquids, thermodynamics, acid-base and solubility equilibria, phase equilibria and colligative properties, electrochemistry, coordination chemistry and chemical kinetics.
 Lab required.
 For science majors.
 Prerequisite: CHM 120 or consent.

 CHM 220/221 Organic Chemistry I and II: This sequence introduces the principles of organic chemistry through the study of structure-activity relationships, properties and reactions of carbon compounds.
-Laboratory will involve the mastering of techniques and instrumentation used in the synthesis, separation and identification of organic compounds such as chromatography and spectroscopy.
+The laboratory (CHM 220L & 221L) will involve the mastering of techniques and instrumentation used in the synthesis, separation and identification of organic compounds such as chromatography and spectroscopy.
 Lab required.
 Prerequisite: CHM 121.

 CHM 301 Inorganic Chemistry: Basic descriptive chemistry of representative elements, with emphasis on transition metals chemistry (structure, properties, bonding, spectra, and reaction mechanisms), and an introduction to organometallic and bioinorganic chemistry.
 Laboratory will involve the synthesis, and quantitative and structural analysis of a variety of representative inorganic and organometallic compounds.
 Prerequisite: CHM 320 or consent.

 CHM 305 Physical Chemistry I: Studies chemical thermodynamics and reaction kinetics.
 Introduces the laws of thermodynamics and their application to chemical and phase equilibria as well as solutions.
 Reaction kinetics is a basic treatment of reaction rates, mechanisms, and theories of why and how chemical reactions occur.
 Lab required.
 Prerequisite: CHM 121 or consent.